dabit3/react-notes/README.md

 ![](preview.png)

-When you check the request header, you will notice that the Request Payload has the todo item data in JSON format.
+When you check the request header, you will notice that the Request Payload has the note item data in JSON format.

 __Congratulations!
 You now have a cloud-powered React app!__